 Michael has been Volunteering with the Canadian Aboriginal AIDS Network since 2012.
-He was hired in 2017 as an Admin Assistant.
-More Recently moving into the Executive Research Assistant role.
-He is a father of 3, from Eastern Passage, NS.
+He was hired in 2017 as an Administrative Assistant and then moved into the Executive Research Assistant role.
+Currently he is CAAN’s Financial Coordinator.
+He is a father of 3, from Eastern Passage, Nova Scotia.
 He enjoys being outdoors, traveling, learning about different cultures, and other ways of life.

 Research and Logistics Manager

 Patrick is French Canadian from Ottawa Ont.
 He has a certificate from the Community Social Services Program offered at the Herzing Institute in Ottawa, Ont.
 He has worked with the Canadian Aboriginal AIDS Network since February 2008 while a full-time student in various roles before relocating to the Policy and Research office in Dartmouth, NS in March of 2010 to become Executive Research Assistant and more recently moving into a Research Manager role.
 He enjoys spending time with his family, his daughter and loves LEGO.